chrisdetmering/stockify/GIT_WORKFLOW.md

 * Small frequent commits are a better way of keeping the branch up to date

 ## <a name="3"></a> How do I push up to main?
-* git force push
+* git push --force

 ## <a name="4"></a> How do I handle when I am ready to make a pull request?
 * You are going to squash your commits using:
 * git rebase -i HEAD~ insert number of commits to be squashed
-* Then do git force push
+* Then do git push --force

 ## <a name="5"></a> What if my code needs to be changes during the review process?
 * If code needs to be updated